Who's in the massive prisoner swap between Russia and the West?

 SASHA SKOCHILENKO, 33, was convicted and sentenced to seven years in prison in November 2023 for replacing several price tags in a supermarket with anti-war slogans.

 KSENIA FADEYEVA, LILIA CHANYSHEVA and VADIM OSTANIN are former coordinators of regional offices of the late opposition figure Alexei Navalny.
 They were arrested after Navalny’s political network was outlawed in 2021 and later convicted of extremism.
-Fadeyeva, 32, and Ostanin, 47, were sentenced to 9 years in prison each, and Chanysheva, 42, got a 9 1/2-year term.
+Fadeyeva, 32, and Ostanin, 47, each were sentenced to 9 years in prison, and Chanysheva, 42, got a 9 1/2-year term.

-KEVIN LIK, 19, a dual Russian-German national, was arrested in southern Russia in February 2023 and accused of taking pictures of a military unit and sending the photos to a “representative of a foreign state.”
-Court officials said he was opposed to the war in Ukraine.
+KEVIN LIK, 19, a dual Russian-German national, was arrested in southern Russia in 2023 and accused of taking photos of a military unit and sending them to a “representative of a foreign state.”
+Court officials said he opposed to the war in Ukraine.
 He was convicted of treason and sentenced to four years in prison, with rights advocates saying Lik, who was 17 at the time of his arrest, was the youngest person convicted of that crime.

 RICO KRIEGER, a German medical worker, was convicted in Belarus of terrorism charges in June, and sentenced to death.
 He was pardoned Tuesday by authoritarian President Alexander Lukashenko.